IrvingFSanchez/.Net-Programming/README.md

 ## 🙏 Acknowledgments

-- **Lewis University**: Under the guidance for the B.S.
-Computer Science cirriculumn program and deparment director Dr. Klump
+- **Lewis University**: Under the guidance requirements for the B.S.
+Computer Science cirriculumn
-- **Professor [Dr. Ray Klumb]**: For guiding me through the .NET Programming course.
+- **Professor [Dr. Ray Klumb]**: For guiding us through the .NET Programming course.
 - **You**: For visiting this repository!
 If you find it useful, please give it a ⭐!

 ---